yandooo/graphql-spring-boot/README.md

 By default Altair is served from within the package.
 This can be configured to be served from CDN instead, by setting the property `altair.cdn.enabled` to `true`.

-You are able to set the Altair props as well.
-The `altair.props.variables` group.
+You are able to set the Altair options as well using the `altair.options` group.
 Since setting ( large) queries in the properties like this isn't very readable, you can use the properties in the `altair.props.resources` group to set the classpath resources that should be loaded.

-Headers that are used when sending the Altair queries can be set by defining them in the `altair.headers` group.

 # Enable GraphQL Playground